nnao45/jgob/README.md

 ## Info
 - jgob can receving protocol "tcp", "udp", "icmp".
-- jgob can receving flowsepc action (MBGP EXT_COMMUNITIES) "accept", "discard", "rate-limit". this therr action, using same keys "extcomms"
+- jgob can receving flowsepc action (MBGP EXT_COMMUNITIES) "accept", "discard", "rate-limit".
+  this three action, using same keys "extcomms"

 Why selecting args?? sorry, when jgob pasing json all gobgp option, formaing is very difficult.
 You want to other option, you rewirte code, or pull request for me :)

+## Writer & License
+jgob was writed by nnao45 (WORK:Network Engineer, Twitter:@A_Resas, MAIL:n4sekai5y@gmail.com).
+This software is released under the MIT License, see LICENSE.